cedricg-mirror/reflexions/Configuration.md

 This option can be used instead of, or in addition to, SPOOF_ALL_DOMAINS
 It allows the analyst to redirect any number of specified domains to specified IP
-Just like SPOOF_ALL_DOMAINS, this option modifies the Windows hosts file which isn't 'clean' after each run of Reflexions
+Just like SPOOF_ALL_DOMAINS, this option modifies the Windows hosts file which isn't 'cleaned' after each run of Reflexions

 ```xml
 <SPOOF_DOMAINS>